joy2441139/Shopping-Cart/README.md

 ### This project is about a shopping cart with login authentication using NodeJs, VanillaJS, ExpressJS and MongoDB.
 To run this project=>

-- Install all the dependencies using npm install packagename
+- Install all the dependencies using npm install
 - Create a .env file and make a SECRET_KEY there.
 - Then use this command: npm run start